 Keep tolerances realistic

 Although with modern mechanical engineering equipment it’s possible to manufacture parts with extremely precise tolerances, it does not mean it’s always necessary.

 Precision machining takes more time and drives up the production cost.
 Having too tight tolerances can cause potential assembly problems, even if the parts end up being just slightly out of specification.

 Avoid too small or too large components and provide your parts with features that make it easier to grasp, move, orient and insert them.
 Using self-aligning and self-locating parts and features in your product design can speed up the assembly significantly.
 Sometimes adding just a small chamfer or a dimple to your design can make a huge difference.

 Be mindful of certain types of elements (springs, cup-shaped objects, etc.) that are known to tangle and jam together.
 When an assembly worker has to spend time untangling or separating nested parts, it is wasted money and potential.

 Combining the different practices of DFX can have a significant impact on the overall costs.
-Just imagine the accumulated benefits of Design for Manufacturing, Design for Assembly and Design for Supply Chain.
+Just imagine the accumulated benefits of Design for Manufacturing, Design for Assembly, Design for Cost and Design for Supply Chain.